-What are the benefits of the Addictions Counseling Cognate?
+What are the benefits of the Addictions Counseling Specialization?

-The Addictions Counseling Cognate provides you the ability to seek the Certified Advanced Alcohol and Drug Counselor (CAADC) credential from the Michigan Certification Board for Addiction Professionals (MCBAP).
-The combination of the below courses will prepare for the academic and practical components needed; this will partially fulfill the requirements for certification.
+The Addictions Counseling Specialization provides you the ability to seek the Certified Advanced Alcohol and Drug Counselor (CAADC) credential from the Michigan Certification Board for Addiction Professionals (MCBAP).
+The combination of the courses below will prepare you for the academic and practical components needed to partially fulfill the requirements for certification.

 - COU-651 Clinical Diagnostic Assessment of Addictions